deepakkumar-dsa/Power-BI-Project/README.md

 📈 Key Insights

-The highest total yield was recorded in [Region Name] with XXXX kg/hectare
+The highest total yield was recorded in Central USA with 437.43 kg

-The top-performing crop is [Crop Name], contributing XX% of total production
+The top-performing crop is Soya Bean, contributing 23% of total production

-A growth trend of XX% was observed between [Year] and [Year]

-[Region Name] shows consistently low productivity, indicating scope for improvement
+South USA shows consistently low productivity, indicating scope for improvement

-Seasonal patterns show that [Season/Month] has the highest production

 🎯 Project Outcome